Examining Deployment and Refinement of the VIOLA-AI Intracranial Hemorrhage Model Using an Interactive NeoMedSys Platform: Discussion

 Whenever implementing AI models and platforms several quality management systems and other regulatory aspects need to be addressed and accounted for \cite{kim_holistic_2024}.
 Even though tedious to implement, commercial products with relevant approvals are deemed easier to incorporate into a clinical workflow as a decision tool.
 In-house developed models due to regulatory processes can be challenging to implement as a decision AI tool, however as shown in this study in-house when used as an assisting tool when having a resource-sufficient AI department with direct communication with the radiology department can be even more fruitful as this set-up promotes continuous refinements and upgrades.

 Others have proposed similar academic implementations.
 Hawkings et al suggested a system for in-clinic AI deployment using a customized open-source XNAT instance combined with NVIDIA’s Clara Deployment framework \cite{hawkins_implementation_2023}.
 However, their framework did not address model retraining and refinements via feedback from end-users.
+The NeoMedSys platform supports responsible AI adoption by enhancing interpretability, trust, and regulatory alignment.
+Probability heatmaps and segmentation masks help clinicians understand model outputs, while the human-in-the-loop design builds trust by allowing radiologists’ feedback to directly improve performance across versions.
+By positioning the AI as an assisting tool for research and quality management—rather than a final decision-maker—the platform provides a practical pathway for integration within current regulatory frameworks.

 The importance of the medical field taking a larger role in AI development has been shown to be fruitful to increase use clinically \cite{najjar_redefining_2023, wiggins_imaging_2021, geis_ethics_2019, dantonoli_ethical_2020, kundisch_deep_2021, warman_using_2024, seyam_utilization_2022-1, allen_jr_road_2019, dikici_integrating_2020}.
 An extremely important role for radiologists and doctors to grab as larger bodies express radiologists as a dying breed even as commercial providers sell their AI applications as adjunct and assisting to radiologist-led interpretation rather than replacing radiologists \cite{van_leeuwen_how_2022}.
 With the latter hybrid approach, studies show improved diagnostic accuracy \cite{van_leeuwen_how_2022}.
 Larger institutions with the infrastructure and clinical and technological competence should invest in a multidisciplinary involvement for the development and implementation of both locally developed algorithms and platforms to bridge the gap from research to the clinical setting.
+While a direct, head-to-head comparison with other commercial or publicly available SOTA models was beyond the scope of this pragmatic evaluation, the main strength of the NeoMedSys platform lies in enabling rapid, iterative model refinement adapted to local patient populations and clinical workflows.
+For context, Qure.ai's qER \footnote{\url{https://www.qure.ai/}}, FDA-approved in 2020, has reported sensitivities of 81\%–93.6\% and specificities of 89.7\%–94\% \cite{mabit2025real}.
+Similarly, Aidoc \footnote{\url{https://www.aidoc.com/}}, another FDA-cleared decision-support tool for ICH detection, has been validated with sensitivities of 88.7\%–96.2\% and specificities of 92.3\%–99.0\% \cite{seyam2022utilization}.
+The final version of our VIOLA-AI model achieved a sensitivity of 90.3\% and a specificity of 89.3\% overall, demonstrating that an iterative, in-house refinement process can reach performance levels comparable to those of established commercial systems.